Earn Your ABSN in 16 Months¹

-Prepare yourself to succeed in the nursing profession as well as contribute to the greater good of society through servant leadership with the 16-month ABSN program at Grand Canyon University (GCU).1 This accelerated BSN program not only supplies healthcare employers with a steady stream of prepared nursing graduates, but also gives qualified individuals increased access to a quality nursing education for a faster transition into the nursing profession.
+Prepare yourself to succeed in the nursing profession and contribute to the greater good through servant leadership with the 16-month ABSN nursing program at Grand Canyon University (GCU).1 This accelerated BSN program for non-nurses not only supplies healthcare employers with a steady stream of prepared nursing graduates, but also gives qualified individuals increased access to a quality nursing education for a faster transition into the nursing profession.

-GCU’s accelerated BSN program is designed for individuals who have a non-nursing college education but are interested in pursuing a career in nursing.
-No matter your previous field of undergraduate study, our fast-paced ABSN program builds upon your education by following a logical, effective sequence of coursework, labs and clinical rotations over a 16-month1 time span.
-While the ABSN curriculum is rigorous and requires dedication and commitment, it also offers a blended learning model to provide a well-rounded educational experience.
+GCU’s accelerated BSN program is designed for individuals who have a non-nursing college education and are interested in pursuing a career in nursing.
+No matter your previous field of undergraduate study, our fast-paced ABSN program builds upon your education by following a logical, effective sequence of coursework, labs and clinical rotations over a 16-month time span.1 While the ABSN curriculum is rigorous and requires dedication and commitment, it also offers a hybrid learning model to provide a well-rounded educational experience.

-As an ABSN degree student, you will complete much of the accelerated nursing curriculum online.
-You will also attend hands-on nursing skills labs and immersive simulation experiences at our learning sites as well as complete supervised clinical rotations in local healthcare facilities.
+As an ABSN degree student, you will complete much of the 16-month nursing program curriculum online.1 You will also attend hands-on nursing skills labs and immersive simulation experiences at our learning sites as well as complete supervised clinical rotations in local healthcare facilities.

-Upon your completion of the accelerated BSN program, you’ll be prepared to sit for the National Council Licensure Examination (NCLEX-RN®) with confidence and enter the profession as a practice-ready nurse.
+Upon your completion of the accelerated BSN program, you can sit for the National Council Licensure Examination (NCLEX-RN®) and enter the profession as a practice-ready nurse.

-Admissions requirements may vary by state, so it’s important to talk to one of our qualified admissions counselors to ensure you fulfill all the needed requirements.
+Admissions requirements may vary by state, so it’s important to talk to one of our qualified admissions counselors to ensure you fulfill all requirements.

-- Non-nursing bachelor’s degree or minimum of 60 non-nursing college credits from a regionally accredited institution, depending on the ABSN location you’re applying to
+- Non-nursing bachelor’s degree or minimum of 60 non-nursing college credits from an institutionally accredited university, depending on the ABSN location you’re applying to

 - Cumulative GPA of 3.0 or higher for the last 60 credit hours completed